smhigley/famous-scroll/README.md

 > Demo project for the Famo.us Hackathon

 ##Description
-Scrolling through large sites can be a strain on the thumb muscles, so this project attempts to save your hand muscles by zooming out on a grid of images and content during scroll and zooming back in on scroll end.
+Scrolling through large sites can be a strain on the thumb, so this project attempts to save your hand muscles by zooming out on a grid of images/content while scrolling and zooming back in on scroll end.
 Still a work in progress, built during the Famo.us hackathon in San Francisco, May 21st 2014.

 Demo: [http://smhigley.github.io/famous-scroll](http://smhigley.github.io/famous-scroll/)